vudidi/vudidi/README.md

 ## Hi!
 My name is Vika
-And i'm a junior frontend developer :octocat:
+I'm a junior frontend developer

 ### About me: